xav-b/taskbook/build.md

 - [x] Blocked stage with visual cue (also dimmed, but different icon, and not affected by clear) (use `tbblock` alias)
 - [x] Brag about tasks (use `tb c x y z +brag`)

+- [x] FEAT `tb t --notebook` will create the task AND open the comment
+- [x] Sync today events from google calendar
 - [x] FEAT Improve search: look into archive
 - [x] FEAT Use estimates to compute unreasonable timeline (visual clue in the footer) - should be configurable
 - [x] Support output json (task only now `--json`)